Skip to main content

 Even though energy accessibility is becoming a critical subject in political discourse, further research is needed.

-The proposed research plan of CHARADE aims to provide answers and find solutions to the problems associated with energy accessibility, energy poverty, and income inequality by applying econometrics and employing models with a myriad of economic and energy variables.
-First, we will analyze the relationship between energy access and inequality, to contribute to the discussion of the effects that energy accessibility and other relevant issues, such as energy structure or international economics variables, have on inequality.
-Then, we will move beyond the broad concept of energy access and focus on energy poverty (the lack of energy accessibility).
-We will assess the role that digitalization can have in diminishing poverty in energy matters.
-In addition, we will develop relevant case studies comparing countries with fossil fuel reserves with countries that have considerable renewables capacity.
+The proposed research plan of CHARADE aimed to provide answers and find solutions to the problems associated with energy accessibility, decarbonized economy , and income inequality by applying econometrics and employing models with a myriad of economic and energy variables.
+First, we analyze the relationship between energy access and inequality, to contribute to the discussion of the effects that energy accessibility and other relevant issues, such as energy structure or international economics variables, have on inequality.
+Then, we moved beyond the broad concept of energy access and focus on energy poverty (the lack of energy accessibility).
+We assess the role that digitalization can have in diminishing poverty in energy matters.
+In addition, we develop relevant case studies comparing countries with fossil fuel reserves with countries that have considerable renewables capacity.
 We aim to assess if renewable energy sources help close the gap in energy inequality.
-In our models we will consider different panels of countries and regions, to provide a global view of our results, as well as individual countries as case studies to explore local viewpoint of energy accessibility and poverty.
+In our models we consider different panels of countries and regions, to provide a global view of our results, as well as individual countries as case studies to explore local viewpoint of energy accessibility and poverty.

-Our final objective is to provide guidelines and suggestions to several political and economic agents, as well as energy stakeholders, on how to overcome the challenges associated with energy accessibility, contributing to the transition to a prosperous clean energy economy.
-We aim to provide useful guidelines for countries to seize the digitalization revolution and reduce inequality, while implementing targeted energy-saving and emission-reduction strategies.
+Our final objective was to provide guidelines and suggestions to several political and economic agents, as well as energy stakeholders, on how to overcome the challenges associated with energy accessibility, contributing to the transition to a prosperous clean energy economy.
+We provide useful guidelines for countries to seize the digitalization revolution and reduce inequality, while implementing targeted energy-saving and emission-reduction strategies.

 Start Date: